+4.- Members and CNCPs are encouraged to undertake their best efforts to have observers on board their fishing vessels flying their flags and fishing for fisheries resources in the Convention Area for which there is no fishery-specific CMM in force.
+The Scientific Committee shall provide advice to the 8th meeting of the Commission in 2020 on the appropriate levels of observer coverage for these fisheries.

-4.- 5.- Observers shall have the rights and duties set out in Annex A of this CMM.
+5.- Observers shall have the rights and duties set out in Annex A of this CMM.
 Members and CNCPs shall ensure that observers from their national observer programmes perform their duties.

 6.- Members and CNCPs shall also ensure that owners and fishing operators, vessel captains, officers and crew of vessels flying their flag: